Adjustable versus fixed rate loans

 Your first few years of payments on a fixed-rate loan go primarily toward interest.
 This proportion reverses as the loan ages.

-You might choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans because interest rates are low and they wish to lock in the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Chase Mortgage at 435-755-6622 for details.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
+Call CHASE MORTGAGE INC #317430 at 435-755-6622 to discuss how we can help.

 Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
 ARMs usually adjust twice a year, based on various indexes.

-Most Adjustable Rate Mortgages are capped, which means they won't increase above a specific amount in a given period of time.
+The majority of Adjustable Rate Mortgages are capped, so they can't increase above a specified amount in a given period.
 Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can go up in a given period.
-The majority of ARMs also cap your interest rate over the duration of the loan period.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your payment can go up in one period.
+Additionally, almost all adjustable programs have a "lifetime cap" — this means that your interest rate won't exceed the capped amount.

-Most borrowers who choose ARMs do so because they want to get lower introductory rates and don't plan to remain in the house for any longer than the introductory low-rate period.
-ARMs can be risky if property values go down and borrowers can't sell or refinance their loan.
+Most borrowers who choose ARMs choose them because they want to get lower introductory rates and don't plan to stay in the home longer than this initial low-rate period.
+ARMs are risky if property values go down and borrowers can't sell their home or refinance.

 Have questions about mortgage loans?
 Call us at 435-755-6622.
 It's our job to answer these questions and many others, so we're happy to help!